h15200/notes/dataStructures.md

 ### time complexity

 MAKING a max or min-heap from an array is O(n) because of MATH.
 In detail, you start from the LAST parent by getting the parent of the last index.
 THat already cuts out the work to about n/2 (all n/2 + 1 to n-1 have no children).
 At the lowest branch level (with children), it's constant time swapping because you only compare against direct children and there are no more grandchildren.
-At the highest level n, you have logN levels to compare to children, grandchildren, grandgrandchildren etc...
+At the highest level n, you have logN levels to compare to children, grandchildren, grand-grandchildren etc...

 When you add count each row time complexity, this adds up to linear time.